 International airports in Cameroon are located in in Douala and Yaoundé, with flights across Africa and to Brussels, Istanbul and Paris.

 How do I get tickets to the Africa Cup of Nations?

-Ticket information has yet to be released, however consult the official website here to check for updated information.
+Consult the official website here to check for updated ticket information.